-POWER SUNVISORS -If Equipped
+POWER SUNVISORS

 The powered sunvisors are controlled by switches on the driver and passenger armrest panels.
-The driver side contains switches for both sides to allow driver control.
-The passenger side has a switch only for the passenger side visor.

-Press and hold DOWN side of the switch to extend, then release at the desired position.
-Press and hold UP side of the switch to retract the visor.
+- Press and hold the desired switch to extend or retract, then release at the desired position. - Driver side switches allow the driver full control of all visors. - Passenger side switch controls only the passenger side visor.